keyvank/tsp/src/5-trust.md

 ## Tor network

+Tor is a famous piece of software, but its usage is interpreted differently around the world.
+As someone living in a free country, Tor is mostly a tool for achieving privacy on the internet: to be able to surf around the internet without anyone knowing who you are.
+On the other hand, in a country with restricted internet, Tor is known as a tool for circumventing censorships!

+There are times you want to access a website, but you don't want anyone to know you have accessed it.
+Tor is different from a simple proxy.
+In case of a simple proxy, the proxy server knows the IP address of the requester, and knows the IP address that the requester wants to connect with (Although the data transferred between those two cannot be understood by the proxy thanks to the magic of cryptography).
+So, any kind of proxy leaks your identity, at least to the proxy server, which is not guaranteed not to be an evil!

+The Tor network is a smart and innovative idea, allowing people to hide their activities, and remain private, even to their proxy servers.
+This is done through entities known as: Onion routers.

 ## Socks5

 Perhaps dictatorial governments are the main reason one of the coolest kind of softwares exist today: the internet anti-censorship software